 Discussion

 Social primates have a complex web of differentiated social relationships, which vary in their structure and function.
-While strong affiliative social relationships are usually associated with better health, less is known on how the multidimensionality or diversity of affiliative behaviors exhibited in social relationships might impact health.
-We identified affiliative relationships that were multiplex (animals affiliated using both grooming and huddling behavior) versus uniplex (animals only groomed).
+While strong affiliative social relationships are usually associated with better health, less is known on how the multidimensionality or integration of different affiliative behaviors within a social relationship might impact health.
+We identified affiliative relationships that were multiplex (animals affiliated using both grooming and contact sitting behavior) versus uniplex (animals only groomed or only contact sat).
 Examination of these networks revealed that they differed in topology, kinship, and associations with rank.
-Multiplex networks were more modular, clustered, reciprocal, had higher average edge weights, were more strongly associated with kinship, and less likely to be related to dominance rank than were uniplex affiliative networks.
-The health impacts of these two networks differed as well, with females that were less socially embedded in multiplex affiliative networks exhibiting higher levels of biomarkers of inflammation (IL-6 and TNF-α), whereas females more socially connected in uniplex networks exhibited higher levels of biomarkers of inflammation.
+Multiplex networks were more modular, clustered, reciprocal, had higher average edge weights, and were more strongly associated with kinship.
+In contrast, dyads in the uniplex networks tended to be of more disparate ranks.
+Notably, these differences in kinship and rank between multiplex and uniplex networks were not apparent when looking at all grooming or contact sitting interactions.
+The health impacts of these two networks differed as well, with females that were less socially embedded in multiplex grooming networks exhibiting higher levels of biomarkers of inflammation (IL-6 and TNF-α), whereas females more socially connected in uniplex grooming networks exhibited higher levels of biomarkers of inflammation.
+Notably, these effects were primarily seen in multiplex and uniplex grooming, not in the other networks tested.
 These results suggest that grooming which occurs in the context of multiplex affiliative relationships may result in health benefits (i.e., reduced inflammation) while grooming occurring in uniplex affiliative relationships may have potential costs.

-Networks consisting of dyads with multiplex affiliative relationships showed differences from uniplex affiliative networks in network topology, kinship, and associations with dominance.
-Multiplex networks had structural characteristics consistent with strong bonds or supportive affiliative relationships13,58,59.
-Specifically, interactions in the multiplex networks were more likely to be reciprocal, frequent (i.e., higher edge-weight), clustered, and associated with kinship, suggesting they are relationships that are regularly maintained and potentially more stable across time13,59.
-Previous methods demonstrating that strong bonds enhance fitness, particularly those using sociality indices, have also used multiple behaviors to assess relationship strength (e.g., grooming and proximity7,17,18).
+Networks consisting of dyads with multiplex relationships showed differences from uniplex relationships in network topology, kinship, and associations with dominance.
+Multiplex networks had structural characteristics consistent with strong bonds or supportive affiliative relationships23,65,66.
+Specifically, interactions in the multiplex networks were more likely to be reciprocal, frequent (i.e., higher edge-weight), clustered, and associated with kinship, suggesting they are relationships that are regularly maintained and potentially more stable across time23,66.
+Previous methods demonstrating that strong bonds enhance fitness, particularly those using sociality indices, have also used multiple behaviors to assess relationship strength (e.g., grooming and proximity12,26,27).
 However, these methods rely on total duration or frequency of affiliation to describe relationships rather than characterizing the breadth or dimensionality of the relationships (e.g., dyads can have high DSI through grooming, proximity, or both).
-Similar to strong bonds, multiplex affiliative relationships may improve health and fitness by buffering individuals from the negative impacts of stress, improving predator detection, promoting offspring survival, and improving social stability10,11,60,61.
+Similar to strong bonds, multiplex affiliative relationships may improve health and fitness by buffering individuals from the negative impacts of stress, improving predator detection, promoting offspring survival, and improving social stability14,16,67,68.